Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Cut: where you perform basic edits to cut down your footage

-• Edits: where the bulk of your editing happens
+• Edit: where the bulk of your editing happens

 • Fusion: where you add any special effects and motion graphics